 There is a sign up form here on the website.
 Once you have filled out the sign up form you will hear from a member of the Wonder Fools Team.

 I can’t answer all of the answers on the form straight away, can I still sign up?

 You do need to be able to answer all of the questions on the sign up form before you submit, however, you’ll be able to sign up to the project until Friday 26th May 2023 so there’s no rush if you need a bit more time to talk to your group, there’s also no limit to how many groups can take part in Positive Stories for Negative Times, so take your time.

 Please note – if you are interested in taking part in one of the Positive Stories for Negative Times Festivals there is an earlier deadline of submission.
 Please see our Festival FAQs for more information.

 Can I sign up with more than one group?

 Yes!
 We would love as many groups as possible to sign up.
 You may be part of one school/organisation but have a few different age groups that you would like to be involved and might want to work on different scripts.
 Go for it!
 There is an option for this in the sign up process.

 Can I read all the plays before I decide which to work on?

 Unfortunately not.
 As Positive Stories for Negative Times is a free project we can only send full scripts to groups who have signed up and we can only send the play(s) that group has chosen to work on.
 We do have extracts of each script on the website for you to read before choosing.
-These extracts will hopefully give you a good sense of what the whole script is like and will be available from the beginning of September.
+These extracts will be available soon and will hopefully give you a good sense of what the whole script is like and will be available from the 23rd of January 2023.

-Please get in touch with one of our participation associates, Lisa or Gemma or our schools producer Eilidh, to chat this through.
+Please get in touch with one of our participation associates, Lisa or Gemma.
 They will be the ones who process your sign up and will be your point of contact throughout the project.
 We can always talk you through the other scripts and see whether we can arrange a swap for you.